shapeshed/jekyll.shapeshed.com/_posts/2011-02-02-abstracting-the-design-layer.md

 ---
 layout: post
 title: Abstracting the design layer
-excerpt: Abstracting the entire front-end layer may seem like a drastic measure but with some excellent tools available there are compelling reasons to do it.
+description: Abstracting the entire front-end layer may seem like a drastic measure but with some excellent tools available there are compelling reasons to do it.
 categories: [HTML, CSS, JavaScript]
 ---